intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README.md

 # Optimizing Computer Vision Applications
-This tutorial shows some techniques to get better performance for computer vision applications with Model Optimizer and Inference Engine.
+This tutorial shows some techniques to get better performance for computer vision applications with the OpenVINO™ toolkit.

-## 1. Tune parameters in Model Optimizer
+## 1. Tune parameters - set batch size
 In this section, we will see how changes in the batch size affect the performance.
 We will use the SSD300 model for the experiments.

-For SSD models, the batch size is required to be set at Model Optimizer level.
 The default batch size for the Model Optimizer is 1.

 ### Let us first look at the performance numbers for the batch size 1.